fstarred/c64-playground/README.md

 #### Fixed stars on background

-First off, we create a star position map address:
+First off, we must create a star position map block:

 ```
 starposition